dscho/pagefind-xkcd-demo/content/comics/2008-10-29-secretary-part-3.md

 ---
 [The confirmation hearings begin.]

+[The senators are all Cueballs.]

-Senator: It appears you have quite an arrest record.
+Senator 2: It appears you have quite an arrest record.

-Senator: Is it true you completely disassembled someone's car outside a Starbucks?
+Senator 2: Is it true you completely disassembled someone's car outside a Starbucks?

 Black Hat: It was parked across two spaces.

-Senator: You stole a red Fokker triplane and strafed the snoopy float at the Macy's Thanksgiving day parade?
+Senator 3: You stole a red Fokker triplane and strafed the snoopy float at the Macy's Thanksgiving day parade?

 Black Hat: Got three mimes, too.

-Senator: You disrupted a 9/11 truth meeting, insisting the Twin Towers never actually collapsed?
+Senator 2: You disrupted a 9/11 truth meeting, insisting the Twin Towers never actually collapsed?

 Black Hat: I have evidence!
 Don't trust the media!
 Wake up, sheeple!

-Senator: You were fired from Radio Shack after you built a death ray and vaporized a customer?
+Senator 4: You were fired from Radio Shack after you built a death ray and vaporized a customer?

 Black Hat: I was just testing it!
 Figures that'd be the one day there was a shopper in the aisle.

-Senator: And you were thrown out of Microsoft headquarters for... trying to feed a squirrel through a fax machine?
+Senator 4: And you were thrown out of Microsoft headquarters for... trying to feed a squirrel through a fax machine?

 Black Hat: I forgot about that! it was part of an argument with Steve Ballmer about Vista.

 Which I won, by the way.

-[Senators look down at their notes.]
+[All Senators look down at their notes.]

-Senator: This is the worst history of vandalism, gleeful mayhem, and general recalcitrance we've seen in a nominee since Ruth Bader Ginsburg.
+Senator 2: This is the worst history of vandalism, gleeful mayhem, and general recalcitrance we've seen in a nominee since Ruth Bader Ginsburg.

-Senator: And this-you stole a nuclear submarine?
+Senator 2: And this-you stole a nuclear submarine?

 Black Hat: I plead the third.